top of page

 Atmosphere 3

-The County Center, renovated in 1988, has seating behind the South Basket, but has a Stage on the North Side called the Heineken Club.
-A special ticket to a baseline table that seats six or a table on the stage that seats four gains entry to that section and includes all you can eat food and soft drinks.
-There are two Video Boards in the corners at the North End and one board above the basket in the South End that shows the lineups on the floor and running statistics.
+There are two video boards in the corners at the North End and one board above the basket in the South End that shows the lineups on the floor and running statistics.
 There are side line scoreboards that flash team statistics including rebounds, shooting percentage, assists, turnovers and time outs remaining.
+The boards are updated in real-time and are quite informative.

-Neighborhood 2
+Neighborhood 3

 The good news is the building is right off the Bronx River Parkway and less than a 10-minute walk to Metro North’s White Plains train station.
 It is also served by the Westchester County Bee Line Bus System.

-Fans 2
+Fans 3

 Access 4

-The good news is the County Center is easily accessible by car, bus and a short walk from the downtown White Plains office and shopping district.
+The good news is the County Center is easily accessible by car, bus, and a short walk from the downtown White Plains office and shopping district.
 There is also a Bee Line Bus Terminal and a Greyhound bus station next to the Metro North Station.

-Return on Investment 5
+Return on Investment 4

 Extras 2